Discover the tempo of our formation together

 Throughout the day and week, recurring practices and ongoing conversations between leadership and students help us create a mindful, sustainable path for life together.
 Other rhythms mark the beginning, middle, and end of each year, and create opportunities for us to gather and celebrate as a community.

-Every three hours our prayer bells chime three times, creating a daily rhythm for our community.
-This rhythm of sound serves as a reminder that we are connected to a wider community and that God is present here, now, and with us all.
+Every three hours our prayer bells chime three times, as a reminder that we are all connected to a wider community and that God is present in it.

 Each Wednesday at noon, during the fall and spring semesters, our community is invited to participate in communion.
 We gather in the chapel to pause, remember, and worship.

 The Belltown P-Patch—our neighborhood garden plot across the street—is a gathering place where we connect with our neighbors and our landscape while cultivating fresh life in an urban environment.

 In the first week of the fall term, we invite you to orient yourself to the coming year.
 A concentrated two-day event for new students is designed to introduce the academic, social, and spiritual life of the School.
 Returning students join new students for (Re)Orientation to envision the year ahead.